exercism/python/exercises/concept/mecha-munch-management/.docs/instructions.md

   'Blueberry Crumble': {'Blueberries': 2, 'Whipped Creme': 2, 'Granola Topping': 2, 'Yogurt': 3}}
 ```

-## 4.Sort the Items in the User Cart
+## 4. Sort the Items in the User Cart

 Once a user has started a cart, the app allows them to sort their items alphabetically.
 This makes things easier to find, and helps when there are data-entry errors like having 'potatoes' and 'Potato' in the database.